isabella232/datajoint-file-validator/docs/tutorial/2-manifest.md

 - Use a built-in constraint if possible.
 Built-in constraints validate faster, and emit more informative error messages when validation fails.
 - Avoid running complex or computationally intensive logic in `eval` functions.
 Fileset validation should be quick and easy to run.
 Instead, move complex logic to a separate script and use `datajoint-file-validator` as a dependency.
 - Ensure that the code you write in `eval` is safe to run.
-Avoid fetching data from the internet or running code from lesser-known third party libraries.
+Avoid fetching data from the internet or installing software in the `eval` function.
 - If the function `print`s anything, ensure that it writes to `sys.stderr`, not the default `sts.stdout` buffer.
-You can do this by passing `file=sys.stderr` to the `print` function.
+You can achieve this by passing `file=sys.stderr` to the `print` function.
 This ensures that users can redirect [validation reports from `STDOUT` to file](1-validate.md#15-validate-the-fileset-using-the-cli) without corrupting the YAML or JSON formatted report.

 ## 1.8.
 Conclusion